-Likewise, food grade essential cinnamon oil may be safe to eat, but if it is not food grade it may be too intense to consume, or even have inedible compounds added to make its shelf life longer.
+For example, cinnamon oil may be safe to eat, but if it is not food grade it may be too intense to consume.

 Secondly, never apply essential oils of any variety directly to the inside of the nose, urethra, vagina, or anus, as this can cause irritation.